babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 ```

 It's shaping up pretty good.
 Let's hope the new guy is in charge of maintenance, though.
-Sure, it's an exaggeration of contrived example, but the point is, that having a query like this is not unrealistic and nor is it uncommon.
+Sure, it's an exaggeration of a contrived example, but the point remains, that having a query like this is not unrealistic and nor is it uncommon.

 But if everyone is doing it, it's probably fine - right?